Less Than Lethal Force

 Now that the boring stuff is out of the way…

-What I recommend for sprays comes down to 3 main ones: The Sabre Red Mk6, the Fox Labs 5.3, and the Fox Labs Mean Green.
-People want to get into a dick measuring competition over which of these is the hottest, but I’ve been sprayed with all 3 and I can tell you they are all hot as shit and absolute misery to get hit by.
+What I recommend for sprays comes down to 4 main ones: The Sabre Red Mk6, the Fox Labs 5.3, the Fox Labs Mean Green, and POM.
+People want to get into a dick measuring competition over which of these is the hottest, but I’ve been sprayed with all of them and I can tell you they are all hot as shit and absolute misery to get hit by.

 The Sabre Red Mk6 is legal in all states, including being New York Compliant.
 It also has a really good formula but the stream itself is a little weak.
-The label says 15ft, I’d say that’s in optimal conditions.
 One thing I do like though is that the nozzle is far recessed into the can, so none of it will run out onto your fingers after you spray it.
 I would recommend this spray for EDC only, not anyone on duty.

 The Fox 5.3 has been around as the law enforcement spray for a good while.
 Fox Labs is a great company who is on their game and I have no qualms about carrying any product of theirs.
 The 1.5oz smallest containers are compliant everywhere except New York and Michigan, and easily carried around (Picture below).
 The 5.3 name comes from its Scollville Unit hotness, 5.3 Million SCU.
 And this sounds neat but that doesn’t tell you much about the spray itself, does it?
 This spray also contains a UV dye that police use to help identify people who have been sprayed.
 The 5.3 is a very proven formula, but I have switched to the Mean Green for on duty and EDC.

-Not me nor my picture, if you took this let me know and I’ll add you in.
+Not me nor my picture, if you are the one who took this let me know and I’ll add you in.

 The Mean Green is the newest from Fox Labs, as the name implies it’s more environmentally friendly and it also contains a bright green dye instead of a UV one like the 5.3 does.
 The Mean Green theoretically can be used indoors since it’s more environmentally friendly and indoor ventilation can handle this stuff, but I have yet to confirm that myself.
 (Edit: It absolutely can be used indoors and ventilates better than 5.3 does.)
 My main complaint about the Fox sprays is that the nozzle isn’t very far recessed into the canister, so if you use it the spray will also get on your fingers.
 I learned this the fun way the first time I used my 5.3 on duty, then wiped my nose afterwards and wound up snorting a line of liquid hellfire.